-- 1. Five (5) points will be awarded to Flexible Pool Applications proposing a site owned by a public or local transit agency which has been strategically targeted by the agency to create housing with on-site or adjacent access to public transportation.
+- 1. Five (5) points will be awarded to Metro Pool Applications proposing a site owned by a public or local transit agency which has been strategically targeted by the agency to create housing with on-site or adjacent access to public transportation.
 The agency-owned site must rest along a transit line that follows a fixed route and fixed daily schedule available to the public every day of the week. - 2.
-Four (4) points will be awarded to Flexible Pool Applications that propose a site within one (1) mile walking distance of a transit hub.
+Four (4) points will be awarded to Metro Pool Applications that propose a site within one (1) mile walking distance of a transit hub.
 DCA will define transit hub as a station that has three (3) or more bus routes, rail options, and/or other affordable mass transit options.
-The hub must rest along a transit line that follows a fixed route and daily schedule serving the public no less than 5 days per week. - 3.
-One (1) additional point will be awarded to Flexible Pool Applicants awarded points in A1 or A2 above that serve a Family tenancy.
+The hub must rest along a transit line that follows a fixed route and daily schedule serving the public no less than 5 days per week.

-- Narrative submitted and signed by a representative of the transit agency describing the strategic plan for the proposed site (Item "A1" only). - Documentation showing the local transit agency's land ownership (Item "A1" only). - Walking distance route obtained from Google Maps from the geo-coordinates of the pedestrian site entrance to the transit stop.

-- Photograph of the transit stop accompanied by a description of the stop's location.

-- Documentation of the following criteria must be included in a PDF of the webpage.
+- Narrative submitted and signed by a representative of the transit agency describing the strategic plan for the proposed site (Item "A1" only). - Documentation showing the local transit agency's land ownership (Item "A1" only). - Walking distance route obtained from Google Maps from the geo-coordinates of the pedestrian site entrance to the transit stop. - Photograph of the transit stop accompanied by a description of the stop's location. - Documentation of the following criteria must be included in a PDF of the webpage.
 The PDF must include the webpage URL.
-If the website does not include all criteria, a letter from the transit agency is required including all criteria listed below, as well as the phone number and email address of the transit service.

-- o Cost of service

-- Relevant transit route(s)

-- o Route schedule
+If the website does not include all criteria, a letter from the transit agency is required including all criteria listed below, as well as the phone number and email address of the transit service. - Cost of service - Relevant transit route(s) - o Route schedule